 On Friday night, campers who are fourteen and older go to the annual pizza party.
 After a short devotion, campers hang out and play games like pictionary.
 The pizza party is a special way to end the week together and is always a blast.
 Individual cabin parties are also put on by cabin councilors for those who are not old enough to attend the pizza party.

 To ensure that everyone has a fun time at camp we make it a point not to allow certain things during everyday activities.

 Do not bring your own equipment for activity class.
 BB guns, slingshots and archery equipment will be provided by the instructors.

 Although cell phones are allowed at camp, they can only be used during free time for the purpose of calling home.
-They cannot be used to take picture.
 For young campers who need to call home, a phone will be made available.